-The Etheridge Plan (EPLAN) offers a formal and comprehensive plan of lifetime advocacy that will provide consistent follow-up on the individual’s lifestyle while securing appropriate services for persons with intellectual impairment and/or other developmental disabilities.
-The Etheridge Plan is designed to meet the needs of the individual by utilizing all available community resources.
+The Forever Plan (formerly known as The Etheridge Plan) offers a formal and comprehensive plan of lifetime advocacy that will provide consistent follow-up on the individual’s lifestyle while securing appropriate services for persons with intellectual impairment and/or other developmental disabilities.
+The Forever Plan is designed to meet the needs of the individual by utilizing all available community resources.
 A flexible Individual Plan of Service (IPS) will be developed based on the needs of the participant and his/her family.

-The Etheridge Plan exists to offer and provide a sense of security to parents and families when they themselves become disabled or are unable to handle their own affairs.
-When a parent of a participant has passed away, the Etheridge Plan will cooperate with remaining family members and others in a consultative capacity.
-The EPLAN will ensure consistent follow-up advocacy for the person with intellectual impairment and/or other developmental disabilities.
+The Forever Plan exists to offer and provide a sense of security to parents and families when they themselves become disabled or are unable to handle their own affairs.
+When a parent of a participant has passed away, The Forever Plan will cooperate with remaining family members and others in a consultative capacity.
+The Forever Plan will ensure consistent follow-up advocacy for the person with intellectual impairment and/or other developmental disabilities.

-Oversight of the Etheridge Plan will be accomplished by a joint committee of the Board of Directors of The Arc of Oakland County, Inc. and Arc Services of Macomb County, Inc. The program is open to Oakland and Macomb residents only, with assistance available to others through each local chapter of The Arc.
+Oversight of The Forever Plan will be accomplished by a joint committee of the Board of Directors of The Arc of Oakland County, Inc. The program is open to Oakland County residents only, with assistance available to others through each local chapter of The Arc.

-Examples of Advocacy – Areas where the Etheridge Plan could provide assistance.
+Examples of Advocacy – Areas where The Forever Plan could provide assistance.

 - Serve as a Partial Guardian, or Standby Guardian, as is necessary.